 We are a unique nonprofit in that we serve other nonprofits.

 We are a 501(c)(3) charitable organization that has been awarded Angel Charity Status by South Carolina.
 All of our funding comes from private donations.
 Over 80% of the money we receive goes directly to support our food network operations.
 Our volunteers keep our overhead low while allowing our Agency Partners to use their funds on their core missions with no overlap of services.

-We have grown steadily over the years, serving new agencies and areas.
+Thanks to our donors and volunteers, we have grown steadily over the years, serving new agencies and areas.
 Second Helpings now has eight refrigerated trucks that collect food seven days a week, 52 weeks a year and deliver it the same day to our Agency Partners in much of the southern South Carolina Lowcountry.
-To date, we have distributed over 32 million pounds of food to our neighbors in need.
-And the need is still great in our local community.
+Through 2021, we have delivered nearly 40 million pounds of food to our neighbors in need.
+And the need is still great in our community.